CentaurusInfra/arktos/docs/design-proposals/etcd/ETCD-Data-Partition-Design.md

 ### ETCD Revision Generation

-* We updated the existing ETCD revision number generation algorithm from "starting from 1 and always increasing by 1" to include the factors of timestamp, cluster id, and write event.
+* We updated the existing ETCD revision number generation algorithm from "starting from 1 and always increases by 1" to include the factors of timestamp, cluster id, and write event.
  - Event number: bit 0-12
  - Cluster id: bit 13-18
  - Timestamp in millisecond: bit 19-62